LavergneC/pythonFlashCard/README.md

-To test, run `pytest` from root
+To test, run `pytest` from project root directory

-To use, run `python -m main.generate_exercise` from root
+To use, run `python -m main.generate_exercise` from project root directory